 - HIT: A HIT means that the resource is being served from the cache on Kinsta’s servers.
 Typically this is what you want to see.

-- BYPASS: This means that there is probably a rule or conflict that is preventing the resource from caching.
-We have rules in place so that certain things on your WordPress site don’t cache.
-For example, your /wp-login.php page is one.
-This is to ensure proper functionality when you log in to your dashboard.
+- BYPASS: This means that a rule or conflict is probably preventing the resource from caching.
+We have rules in place so that certain things on your WordPress site aren’t cached.
+For example, your /wp-login.php page isn’t cached, which ensures proper functionality when you log in to your dashboard.

 - EXPIRED: This means the cached content has expired, and the new content from the hosting server has been fetched.

-The cache component stack report lets you see the total number of response header values that have been generated from your site.
+The cache component stack report lets you see the total number of cache response header values generated from your site.

-The cache component chart is again another way to view your total cache requests.
+The cache component chart is another way to view your total cache response header values.

-Under the Geo analysis section, you can view your top countries, top regions, top cities, and the top IP address visiting your site.
+Under the Geo & IP section, you can view the top countries, top cities, and the top IP address visiting your site.
 This gives you insights into the countries, cities, and individual IP addresses of visitors to your site.

-The top cities report is a geo analysis by city of the requests from visitors’ IP addresses.
+The Top cities list shows you the geo analysis by city of visitors’ IP addresses.

-The top client IPs report can be very helpful if your site is suddenly generating a lot of bandwidth or getting hit by bots.
+The Top client IPs list can be helpful if your site suddenly uses a lot of bandwidth.
 This shows the top IP addresses listed by request count.

 How can you use this data?
-Well, we recently did a case study on a small e-commerce WordPress site.
+Here’s an example of a case study on an e-commerce WordPress site.
 Analyzing the top 10 client IPs to the site for the last 7 days showed some suspicious activity.
-A majority of them had over 10,000 requests, and there were quite a few IPs with this many requests.
+Most of them had over 10,000 requests, and there were quite a few IPs with this many requests.
 It was most likely a DDoS or brute force attack.
-Entering a couple of the top IPs into Google search, we could see that most of them were proxy addresses, meaning someone was most likely wanting to hide their traffic.
+Entering a couple of the top IPs into Google search, we could see that most of them were proxy addresses, meaning someone most likely wanted to hide their traffic.

-Full log data in regards to analytics is retained for 30 days.
-We suggest checking the dashboard and analytics section more frequently after first migrating to Kinsta.
-If you see an unexplained traffic spike or inconsistency which has you concerned, let our team know, and we can further investigate the logs for you to help determine the cause.
+Full analytics data is retained for 30 days.
+We suggest checking the Dashboard and Analytics pages more frequently after first migrating to Kinsta.
+If you see an unexplained traffic spike or inconsistency that concerns you, let our Support team know, and we can further investigate the logs to help determine the cause.

-With all of the data above, hopefully, now you have a better understanding of how Kinsta is delivering content to your visitors.
+Hopefully, with all of the data above, you will have a better understanding of how Kinsta delivers content to your visitors.